 Black Market Deals in Burma

 I always wondered why they were so popular in a country where fruits were sold at dumping prices on every corner.
-My Burmese friends explained to me that the vitamins in those tablets were much better than those in fruits and therefore more expensive – well, you live and learn…
+My Burmese friends explained that the vitamins in those tablets were much better than those in fruits and therefore more expensive – well, you live and learn…

+However, when neither Export Duya nor vitamin tablets were in stock, things got complicated.
+On one occasion, Victor had told me that the Diplomatic Store had unlimited amounts of cigarettes – no such luck!
+So I went outside (money changers were not allowed in the hallowed premises of the dip store) and asked him what I should do now.
+He sent me to the side wing, separated from the street by shutters.
+And where there was no air conditioning.
+I was supposed to buy vitamin tablets there.
+But again – no luck!
 Victor got desperate, and so did I. He was hanging outside the trellis like a monkey, gesturing wildly back and forth and calling out the names of the goods I was supposed to buy.
 Butter?
 I beg your pardon?
 Yes!
 Yes! he gestured, raising his thumb.
 Okay, I bought all the canned butter I could get my hands on, but it wasn’t enough to cover my financial needs.
-I ended up acquiring two bicycles and crates of batteries, which I traded at a pretty bad rate – but still better than the official one!
+I ended up acquiring two bicycles and crates of batteries, which I traded at a pretty lousy rate – but still better than the official one!